huilinghe19/Epics_Practices/README.md

 "PV" is the control property of the controller, which stands for the epics PV name.
 It is a default value.
 It can be changed to adapt to the other PVs before the server start.
 Make sure the control property "PV" is right.
 A very important issue is, once the sardana server is started(controller program is used) and the controllers and motors are already created in Tango DB/jive, the property is shown in jive and will be not easily changed.
 Because this is a default value.
 We can change it directly in jive/Tango DB.
 We can also delete the server and then restart the sardana server with other control properties in the controller program.
 That means, if control properties in the program are changed, it may not work because the tango DB has already another default one.

+For simulation epics motor "IOCsim:m1", "IOCsim:m2"..., the DefaultValue is "IOCsim:m".

+For epics copley motor "dist222dh1600:m1" "dist222dh1600:m2", DefaultValue is "dist222dh1600:m".
+We can change it directly in Controller Properties in jive.

+Note: these 2 CA addresses are different.

+Simulationsmotor:

+	EPICS_CA_ADDR_LIST=192.168.1.255

+Copley Motor:

+	EPICS_CA_ADDR_LIST= 134.30.209.234

 # Motor Attributes

 The standard sardana motor attributes like "position", "velocity", "acceleration", "deceleration", "base_rate", "step_per_unit" can be easily got in spock.
 Other epics motor attributes can not be got by default attribute settings.
 But we can write extra neu marcos to get/set them.